richelbilderbeek/k3reviews/AnalysisRichel.md

  * ethics
  * partying

-In all three categories I have favorites but also songs I immediatly delete from my playlist.
+In all three categories I have favorites, but also songs I immediatly delete from my playlist.

 The songs about love are, in my opinion, the main strength of K3: I